-What does this mean for you and your children attending school in Wythe County?
+What does this mean for you and your student(s) attending the school(s) identified above?

-Great news for you and your students!
-All enrolled students of Wythe County Public Schools are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2021-2022 school year.
-No further action is required of you.
-Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.
+Great news!
+All students attending any school in Wythe County are eligible to receive a nutritious breakfast and lunch at school at no charge to your household each school day.
+You do not have to take any action.
+The student(s) in your household who attend a participating CEP school will receive a complete breakfast and lunch meal at no cost without you paying a fee or submitting a meal application.